OzzieMoods-MD/pterodactyl-Install/README.md

 _Note: On some systems, it's required to be already logged in as root before executing the one-line command (where `sudo` is in front of the command does not work)._

-Here is a [YouTube video](https://www.youtube.com/watch?v=E8UJhyUFoHM) that illustrates the installation process.
+Here is a [Tutorial](https://youtu.be/L2-CLTXNTpg?si=JaCbwCucre28uwQX) that illustrates the installation process.

 ## Contributors ✨